OS2Valghalla/OS2valghalla-3-documentation/SPHINXGUIDE.md

 5. How to use roles

 ## 1. General syntax and formatting
-This section would describe commonly used syntax and formatting.
+This section describes commonly used syntax and formatting.
 ### Standard inline markup
 * *Italic* text: Use one asterisks to create bold text, for example ``*text*``
 * **Bold** text: Use two asterisks to create bold text, for example `**text**`